 Winery, wine bar, restaurant, exhibition space and estate – these are the roles of the refurbished Hableány in Badacsony.
-We take a look at this revived icon.
+They finished the reconstruction in June 2019 and opened their new place to the public with a grand ceremony.
+We take an insider look at this revived icon.

 It has always been clear that Hableány would reopen as a major Badacsony landmark.
 Closed last summer – the Kishableány street-food bistro had operated here until 2017 – it was taken over by the Laposa family winery and is now fully refurbished.